Zhang Wei (footballer, born March 1993)

-Zhang Wei (张卫; born 28 March 1993 in Yucheng) is a Chinese football player who currently plays for Chinese Super League side Shenzhen Peng City.
+Zhang Wei (张卫; born 28 March 1993 in Yucheng) is a Chinese football player who plays for China League Two club Shanghai Port B, on loan from Qingdao Hainiu.

 Club career

 Zhang started his professional football career in 2011 when he was loaned to Shanghai Zobon's squad from Shanghai Dongya for the 2011 China League Two campaign.
 He returned to Shanghai Dongya at the start of the new 2013 Chinese Super League season, with the club having recently been promoted to the top tier.
 He made his league debut for Shanghai on 4 May 2014 in a 2–2 away draw against Guangzhou R&F, coming on as a substitute for Wu Lei in the 90th minute.
 On 26 April 2017, he scored his first senior goal in a 2017 AFC Champions League match against FC Seoul, which ensured Shanghai's 4–2 home victory.

+On 9 July 2026, Zhang returned to Shanghai Port by loan and played for B team in China League Two.

 Career statistics

 Statistics accurate as of match played 17 November 2022.